 Be particularly careful when renewing your driver's license.
 Under what's known as the "Motor Voter" Act, people can register to vote when obtaining or renewing their drivers' licenses.
 But the motor vehicle officials don't always know the difference between a United States citizen and LPR, and might encourage you to register even if you're not eligible.
 If you then use your driver's license to vote, you may become deportable.

-When you change your address, you must report this change to U.S. Citizenship and Immigration Services (USCIS) within ten days.
+When you change your address, you must report this change to U.S. Citizenship and Immigration Services (USCIS) within 10 days.

-The method for doing so is by filing an AR-11 Form, Change of Address) with the Department of Homeland Security (DHS).
-Keep a legible copy for your own files.
-The form can be downloaded from the USCIS website at no charge, or you can submit it online.
+The method for doing so is either online (after setting up a USCIS account) or by filing an AR-11 Form, Change of Address) with the Department of Homeland Security (DHS).
+Keep a legible copy for your files.

 You're not just allowed to establish a permanent residence within the United States once you acquire a green card, you are expected to establish a residence and live there.
 At some point, you might be asked to prove this, for example when applying for U.S. citizenship or requesting reentry to the U.S. after a trip to another country.